Scalingo/documentation/_posts/databases/2015-06-24-access-database.md

 ---
-title: Access your database
+title: Access your database by addons
 modified_at: 2015-06-24 00:00:00
-category: databases
+category: addons
 tags: databases
-index: 1
+order: 1
 ---

 Databases hosted on Scalingo are not directly available on the Internet.
 By default